You use applications such as IrfanView so you can see all of the wonderful images on your computer.

 Lockdown IrfanView with Group Policy video transcript

-Hi, this is Jeremy Moskowitz, Group Policy MVP and Founder of PolicyPak Software.
+Hi, this is Jeremy Moskowitz, former Group Policy MVP and Founder of PolicyPak Software.
 In this video, we’re going to learn how to manage and lockdown IrfanView using PolicyPak.

 I’ve already got IrfanView installed on my computer, and I’m just a regular user here.
 As you can see, I’m logged on as a guy called “eastsalesuser4.”
 If we open up this application from the start menu and go to “Properties/Settings” we see a number of settings here for users to mess up (and make your life very difficult.)